 4. Identify tactics that have no bearing on whether you are right are wrong on this specific topic.
 These too often masquerade as legitimate argument, but simply aren’t.
 Here are some of the more common tactics:

 Ad hominem – This is almost a fancy word for name calling.
-This might sound something like, “Rush Limbaugh believes that too and Rush Limbaugh was a drug addict, therefore, you’re both wrong.”
-The best response to something like this is, yes Rush was a drug addict, but that has no bearing on whether he’s right or wrong about this subject anymore than any of your skeletons do on the strength of your argument.
+This might sound something like, “I don’t believe anything he says, he’s just for the wealthy.”
+The best response to something like this is, maybe, but that has no bearing on whether he’s right or wrong about this subject.
+Similarly, because you are for the ‘little guy’ doesn’t automatically make you right.

 Appeal to research – Similar to an appeal to expert, this is an attempt to use research studies to prove a point.
 You can find research that says just about anything you want to say.
 Research studies are often flawed and those flaws are sometimes not identified until years later.
 Just the fact that there are so many studies with opposing conclusions should be enough evidence for a reasonable person to not accept a research study as gospel.
 It’s always good to have an example.
 One study long ago showed coffee to be bad for your health.
 The researchers, however, neglected to control for smoking in the study and what they really found was that coffee drinkers also tended to smoke and the smoking was what caused that population to look unhealthy.
 The non-smoking coffee drinkers weren’t doing bad.

-Changing the subject – When they feel like they’ve lost a point, people often try to change the subject
+Changing the subject (red herring) – When they feel like they’ve lost a point, people often try to change the subject

 4. If you think that they just have a couple of leaking pipes, address those leaks.
 No need to rip out all the plumbing.
 “I think I agree with you on this, this and this.
 We only seem to differ on this point.
 Let’s focus on that.”